Male Cancer Screen – Home

 This screening may be particularly valuable if you:

-- Have a higher risk of prostate cancer or bowel cancer due to a strong family history of these cancers
+- Have a higher risk of prostate cancer or bowel cancer due to a strong family history of these cancer

 - Are over 50 and want regular health checks